joakim-brannstrom/dextool/plugin/mutate/doc/design/purpose.md

 - [[REQ-plugin_mutate-derived]]
 - [[REQ-plugin_mutate-development_process]]

+## What is Mutant Testning?
+Mutation testing focus on determining the adequacy of a test cases.

+It is a code-based testing technique.

+It relies on the competent programmer hypothesis which is the following
+assumption:
+ - Given a specification a programmer develops a program that is either correct or differs from the correct program by a combination of simple errors

+It also relies on “coupling effect” which suggests that:
+ - Test cases that detect simple types of faults are sensitive enough to detect more complex types of faults.

 # REQ-plugin_mutate-derived
 This is a meta requirement for those that are derived from the implementation of the plugin.